Doppelp0int/Prometheus-Paperless/README.md

 using Paperless-ngx API calls to transfer information to prometheus using a python script inside a docker container

 # How to start?
+- change the exporter.py file (API-Key and paperless-ngx URL)
-make a new dir in your linux machine, paste the Dockerfile and exporter.py into the directory.
-Run the following commands:
+- make a new dir in your linux machine
+- paste the Dockerfile and exporter.py into the directory.
+- Run the following commands:

 ## Build
 ```